opensrc0/fe-theme/README.md

 COMPONENT_CONFIG_PATH=./{PATH} npm run theme-prepare --prefix ./node_modules/fe-theme
 ```

-**Note:** PATH is a variable i.e. path where to place ```fe-theme configuration folder``` in your application.
+**Note:** PATH is a variable i.e. path for ```fe-theme configuration folder``` in your application.
 If you want to place config folder in your root location of your application folder then command will be

 ```js
 COMPONENT_CONFIG_PATH=./ npm run theme-prepare --prefix ./node_modules/fe-theme